Telehealth Online Video Therapy is available for all of our services!

 The fact that you are here means you have done the hardest part, which is finally deciding to ask for support and take the leap into therapy.
 I am so excited to have the opportunity to work with you and work together to make changes, one step at a time!

-Carrah Jones, MFT-Intern
+Carrah Jones, LMFT

 Life is full of ups and downs, and sometimes a little extra help can make all the difference.

-I’m Carrah Jones, MFT-Intern, and I take a relaxed, nonjudgmental approach to therapy, believing everyone can understand and regulate their emotions with the right tools.
+I’m Carrah Jones, LMFT, and I take a relaxed, nonjudgmental approach to therapy, believing everyone can understand and regulate their emotions with the right tools.
 My goal is to offer new perspectives and solutions to improve clients' overall quality of life.

 I hold a Master's degree in Marriage and Family Therapy and have been practicing therapy since January 2022.
 I specialize in Accelerated Resolution Therapy, Dialectical Behavior Therapy, and Inner Child Work.
 My focus areas include stress management, coping strategies, communication, and self-expression.